Using this guide What's covered

 What is carpal tunnel syndrome?

 Below the carpal tunnel are the small bones of your wrist and above is a thick ligament (the carpal ligament).
-If your median nerve gets squeezed between the bones and the carpal ligament, it can cause pain, numbness, tingling and weakness in your fingers.
+If your median nerve gets squeezed between the bones and the carpal ligament, it can cause pain, numbness, tingling and weakness in your thumb and fingers.

 What causes it?